sacketty/abriva/README.md

 ## Response Payload Validation

-**Hawk** provides partial response payload validation.
-The server includes the `Server-Authorization` response header which enables the client to authenticate the response and ensure it is talking to the right server. **Hawk** defines the HTTP `Server-Authorization` header as a response header using the exact same syntax as the `Authorization` request header field.
+**Abriva** provides partial response payload validation.
+The server includes the `Server-Authorization` response header which enables the client to authenticate the response and ensure it is talking to the right server. **Abriva** defines the HTTP `Server-Authorization` header as a response header using the exact same syntax as the `Authorization` request header field.

 The header is contructed using the same process as the client's request header.
 The server uses the same credentials and other